 We cannot however, blame the North American mink stole for weasels and other mustelids being drawn with buckteeth—a feature that was prevalent in many cartoons, particularly in Nelvana’s 1999-2002 Redwall TV series.
 This dental mishap likely derives from a popular misconception that mustelids are rodents—which is a bit bizarre in itself, given that mustelids (especially weasels) are often renowned for hunting rodents.

 Nevertheless, portraying any mustelid with buckteeth would be similar to portraying wolves or tigers with buckteeth—even if the rest of the character’s design looked decent, seeing large incisors on these predators would be difficult for most people to ignore.
-As for these canine-looking mustelid villains, is it not possible to try a little harder to make them look “intimidating” without completely altering their species’ anatomy?
+As for some of these canid-looking weasel villains, is it not possible to try a little harder to make them look “intimidating” without completely altering their species’ anatomy?

 Things are improving, somewhat

-Thanks to online art communities, depictions of weasels in Western media are starting to become less stereotypical, but it is clear that they still have a ways to go in the entertainment industry before they are widely regarded as real animals that are genuinely complex, and not just a label or narrow personality type based on human-centric beliefs and colourful myths.
+Thanks to online art communities, portrayals of weasels in Western media are starting to become less stereotypical.
+However, it is clear that they still have a ways to go in the entertainment industry before they are widely regarded as real animals that are genuinely complex, and not just a label or narrow personality type based on human-centric beliefs and colourful myths.

 We have yet to see a mustelid-centred animated feature film